NeCTAR-RC/tutorials/_changing-instances/02-rebooting.md

 You will typically need `sudo`-elevation to use the `shutdown`-command.
 You ask for a reboot using the `-r` argument.
 And you can indicate when you want the shutdown/reboot to take place.
-We're using `now`.
+We're using "`now`".

 It typically takes a minute or so for an instance to be accessible again.
 In this time you won't be able to connect.

-An example is show here
+An example is shown here:

 ```bash
 me@local:~$ ssh debian@144.6.226.175